A 15-minute intro to involute gears

 Walking in a straight line

 We can start with the degenerate case of a rack — i.e., a straight bar (or, more obtusely, a small section of an infinite-diameter gear).
-If we want to transfer linear motion from one such bar to another while still maintaining the ability to separate the components down the line, the most obvious solution is to cut an array of symmetric, rectangular slots into the edge of each rack:
+If we want to transfer linear motion from one such bar to another while still maintaining the ability to separate the components down the line, the most obvious solution is to cut an array of symmetric, rectangular slots into the edge of each bar:

 Real gears have curves

 If we have a circular gear meshing with a rack, we want them to move without slippage.
 In other words, every time the rack advances some linear distance, the gear ought to roll exactly that far along some fundamental circumference C (the pitch circle).
-From basic geometry, linear rack travel of n mm should translate to circle rotation of θ = 360° / C * n.
+From basic geometry, linear rack travel of n should translate to circle rotation of θ = 360° / C * n.

 Further, for continuous rotation, the circumference of the pitch circle needs to be an integer multiple of tooth pitch.
 This term stands for the length of the entire tooth pattern — not just the protruding part, but also the matching negative clearance that follows.
 (If you need a visual, see the annotations on the image above.)